Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 1,471, 821 total housing units (homes and apartments), and a median house value of $548,376, South Palm Beach house prices are not only among the most expensive in Florida, South Palm Beach real estate also is some of the most expensive in all of America.
+With 1,471 people, 806 houses or apartments, and a median cost of homes of $619,026, South Palm Beach house prices are not only among the most expensive in Florida, South Palm Beach real estate also is some of the most expensive in all of America.

-Large apartment complexes or high rise apartments are the single most common housing type in South Palm Beach, accounting for 98.28% of the town's housing units.
-Other types of housing that are prevalent in South Palm Beach include row houses and other attached homes ( 1.09%).
-Towns with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact towns that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.
+Large apartment complexes or high rise apartments are the single most common housing type in South Palm Beach, accounting for 97.81% of the town's housing units.
+Other types of housing that are prevalent in South Palm Beach include single-family detached homes ( 1.01%).
+Towns that are predominantly high-density buildings are relatively uncommon in the US.
+Because of the density, these types of towns are often walkable and compact, and often have a lively downtown.

 A decent proportion of the South Palm Beach housing stock is seasonally occupied.
 That is, homes and condos in South Palm Beach are occupied by people for a portion of the year - mainly for vacation purposes - and then locked up and left unoccupied for the remainder of the year as owners return to their primary residences.
 This characteristic of the South Palm Beach housing market speaks to its popularity as a vacation location of choice.